CWayneH/hde-dns-etcd/README.md

 # HDE-DNS-etcd
 Host Data Engine(HDE) for KV of name mapping priority in etcd store.
 ### what host data stand for?
-We capture each entry of request and store necessary information for data science.
+Basically, the client accesses services according to priority IP recommended; then we capture each entry of request for collection and process into necessary information for data science.
 ### host data component
+#### take the http-get `http://127.0.0.1:30001/hdSimu/ASI/index.html?perf=2` for example. [reference from simulator.](../main/simulator/client%20request.ps1)
-- host: request host IP address.
+- host: request host IP address. `e.g.` 127.0.0.1
-- region: where this request from?
+- region: where this request from? `e.g.` ASI for ASIA
-- service: what services be requested, lead to the load the host takes.
+- service: what services be requested, lead to the load the host takes. `e.g.` index.html for WebUI unit
-- ctlPerf: how this service be needed?
+- ctlPerf: how this service be needed? `e.g.` 2 for speed required
-- workload: how weight this host be monitored, corresponding to reset trigger.
+- workload: how weight this host be monitored, tradeoff between performance and workload.
 - count: what time this host be connected from last reset.
-- ms: how fast is the most recent response.
+- ms: how fast is the most recent response, corresponding to the workload.
 - node: how many hopping nodes which depends on region of request.

 [raw data example](../main/data%20engine/raw_data_example.csv)